d3scomp/NPRG014/README.md

 * Do a fresh checkout of this repository to get updated source code for examples and homework assignments

 ### Resources
-* Exercises to work with during the lesson are located in the “lecture1013/exercises” folder
+* Exercises to work with during the lesson are located in the “lecture-groovy3/exercises” folder
-* The homework is to be found at “lecture1013/homework”
+* The homework is to be found at “lecture-groovy3/homework”
-* The “lecture1013/slides” holds the slides for the lecture
+* The “lecture-groovy3/slides” holds the slides for the lecture

-## Lesson 4 - 20th October 2024
+## Lesson 4 - 2nd November 2026
 ### Agenda
 * Bytecode
 * Statically-typed languages (Scala) - Part I